What we do

-In June, we began partnering with St. John retailer Big Planet to manufacture free, reusable face masks for St. John residents and visitors.
-The first batch of masks were delivered directly to the households that we were providing meals to, and to churches in Cruz Bay and Coral Bay.
-We then set up buckets of masks at several different businesses across the island, where they are available to anyone in need.
-Over 2,500 free masks have been given out through this program so far.
-Each mask is individually bagged, and each bag includes proper care and handling instructions.
+From June to December 2020, we focused on ensuring that the community and visitors could remain safe as the economy began to fully reopen.
+We partnered with St. John retailer Big Planet to manufacture free, reusable face masks.
+The first batch of masks were delivered directly to the 200+ households that we were providing meals to, and to churches in Cruz Bay and Coral Bay.
+We then set up buckets of masks at several different businesses across the island, where they were available to anyone in need.
+Over 3,000 free masks were given out through this program.
+Each mask was individually bagged, and each bag included proper care and handling instructions.
+Additionally, we set up a touch-less hand sanitizer station at the passenger ferry dock and provided additional PPE to Port Authority employees.

 Resilient Housing Initiative (RHI)

 The Resilient Housing Initiative (RHI) was created in 2018 to help rebuild homes on St. John that were destroyed by Hurricanes Irma and Maria.
 It is now the longest running home rebuild program on the island, surpassing the existence of other federal and local assistance programs.
 Every home rebuilt through RHI is more disaster resistant and safer than ever thanks to the hard work of licensed Virgin Islands contractors and small businesses.
 To date, this program has rebuilt 35 homes across St. John.

 During the course of RHI, we have proudly partnered with numerous community and international entities in the nonprofit and private sectors to combine resources, utilize complementary skill sets, and streamline project management.